 Natasha is an active member of the American Institute of Architects(AIA) and the Boston Society of Architects(BSA).
-She is currently serving on the Board of Directors of the BSA as the Vice President for Membership.
-Natasha has been a juror for several of the AIA/BSA Awards programs.
-Most recently, she served as a juror for the 2016 AIA Colorado Honor Awards, represented the BSA at the AIA Grass Roots Conference, and was a panelist for the AIA Leadership Institute.
+She is currently serving on the Board of Directors of the BSA as the 2020 President-Elect.
+Currently, Natasha is the Co-Chair of the Equity, Diversity, Inclusion + Harassment Task Force and is a member of Now Practice Now, focused on the future of the architectural practice.
+She has been a juror for several of the AIA/BSA Awards programs including the 2016 AIA Colorado Honor Awards.
+In 2018, Natasha was the featured member on the AIA website for her work on mentoring women in the profession.
+She has represented the BSA at the AIA Grass Roots Conference, and was a panelist for the AIA Leadership Institute.
 Natasha is a member of the Women in Design Principal's group and was a presenter at the AIA Women in Design Leadership Summit in Kansas City, MO.
-She was also the Director of the Women in Design annual exhibit and she curated the exhibit: Urban Interventions: Women Designing in Boston at the BSA Space gallery.
+She was also the Director of the Women in Design annual exhibit and curated the exhibit: Urban Interventions: Women Designing in Boston at the BSA Space gallery.

-Natasha is currently an Adjunct Professor at Northeastern University.
-She has also been a design critic and presented seminars on library design, office design, daylighting, and sustainability at Harvard University, Yale University, the Boston Architectural Center and ABX.
-In 2013, Natasha moderated a panel at ABX on office culture and award-winning design focusing both on national and local trends and coauthored a chapter for the 2014 American Institute of Architects Manual of Professional Practice on project teams.
+Natasha is an Adjunct Professor at Northeastern University.
+She has also been a design critic and presented seminars on library design, office design, daylighting, sustainability, and professional practice at Harvard University, Yale University, Wentworth Institute of Technology, Roger Williams University, the Boston Architectural College, and ABX.
+In 2013, she moderated a panel at ABX on office culture and award-winning design focusing both on national and local trends and coauthored a chapter for the 2014 American Institute of Architects Manual of Professional Practice on project teams.
 Natasha has served on the Committee for Green Communities and is a member of the Permanent Public Building Committee in Needham, Massachusetts.

 Natasha received a Master of Architecture degree from the University of Virginia and a Bachelor in Architecture from the University of Florida.
 At the University of Virginia, she was awarded a National Preservation Study Grant and a certificate in American Urbanism.
 During her undergraduate studies, she completed an architectural study abroad program in Vicenza, Italy and worked as an architectural intern in Tokyo, Japan with the firm of Kazuyoshi Yuzuriha.